datafold-dev/datafold/README.rst

 *datafold* is a Python package that provides **data**-driven models for point clouds to find an *explicit* mani-**fold** parametrization and to identify non-linear dynamical systems on these manifolds.
 Informally, a manifold is an usually unknown geometrical structure on which data is sampled.
-For point clouds a typical use case is to parametrize the manifold with an intrinsic lower dimension to enable non-linear dimension reduction.
-For time series data the underlying dynamical system is assumed to have a phase space that is a manifold.
-The models contained in *datafold* can process potentially high-dimensional data that lie close to manifolds.
+For high-dimensional point clouds a typical use case is to parametrize an intrinsic low-dimension manifold, with non-linear dimension reduction.
+For time series data, the underlying dynamical system is assumed to have a phase space that is a manifold.

 For a longer introduction to *datafold*, please go to `this introduction page <https://datafold-dev.gitlab.io/datafold/intro.html>`__ and for a mathematical thorough introduction, we refer to the used